omeka/omeka-s-enduser/docs/install.md

 - PHP, minumum version 7.2, with [PDO](http://php.net/manual/en/intro.pdo.php){target=_blank}, [pdo_mysql](http://php.net/manual/en/ref.pdo-mysql.php){target=_blank}, and [xml](http://php.net/manual/en/intro.xml.php){target=_blank} extensions installed
 - Optional, to create thumbnails: ImageMagick version 6.7.5 or greater, the PHP `imagick` extension, or the PHP `gd` extension.

+[GD](https://secure.php.net/manual/en/intro.image.php){target=_blank} is a basic graphic library installed by default with PHP.
+It can create thumbnails for common image formats only (jpeg, gif, png).
+[Imagick and ImageMagick](https://www.imagemagick.org){target=_blank} are the same library and can create thumbnails for more than 200 formats.
+The difference is that the first is integrated in PHP and generally older than the command-line version.

 ## Installing from released zip file
 NB: Before you install Omeka S, you need to create a MySQL database and user.
 Omeka S must have a dedicated database (you cannot use a prefix for a database used by another system or Omeka S or Classic installation).
 For more information on creating a database and user, please see your hosting's support documentation or talk to your system administratory.

-1. Download the latest release from the release page
+1. Download the latest release from the release page.
-1. Open config/database.ini and add your MySQL username, password, database name, and host name.
+1. Open `config/database.ini` and add your MySQL username, password, database name, and host name.
 The user and database must be created before this step.
-1. Make sure the files/ directory is writable by Apache.
+1. Make sure the `files/` directory is writable by Apache.
 1. In your web browser, navigate to the admin page for your Omeka S installation (`/myomekas/admin`), where you can complete installation.

 ## Initial setup
 Once you have successfully installed and configured the database.ini file, you can navigate to the admin location of your Omeka S installation.
 If your installation is `/myomekas/` then your admin dashboard would be located at `/myomekas/admin`.

-The first time you to the install site, you will need to enter information for the first user, along with basic information for your install.
+The first time you point your browser to the newly installed site, you will need to enter information for the first user, along with basic information for your install.
 There are two sections on this page: *Create the first user* and *Settings*.

-In the First User section, enter:
+In the First User section:

-- An *email* address, and type again to confirm
+- Enter an *email* address, and type again to confirm
 - Confirm the *password* and type again in the next input to confirm
-- A *display name* for the user.
+- Enter a *display name* for the user.

 Note that you can change all of these later in the [User](admin/users.md) management section of your install.